Constructor Chaining in Java (with Example)

 • super(24); ➨ To call the superclass constructor with one int parameter.

-3. A constructor is used to create an object of a class.
+A constructor is used to create an object of a class.
 Unlike properties and methods, the constructor of superclass cannot be inherited in the subclass.
-It can only be called from the subclass constructor by using super keyword.
+However, it can be called from the subclass constructor by using super keyword.

-Let’s consider a simple example program in which we will create a constructor chaining using super keyword between parent class constructor and child class constructor.
+Let’s write a Java program in which we will perform constructor chaining using super keyword between parent class constructor and child class constructor.

 package constructorProgram;